BryceStPierre/import-csv-data-for-maps-api/README.md

-# Managing CSV Data with Google Maps Tutorial
+# Using CSV Data with Google Maps Tutorial
-A single-page app for managing spreadsheet data alongside the Google Maps API, created for my YouTube tutorial.
+A single-page app for using spreadsheet data with the Google Maps API, created for my YouTube tutorial.

 ## Getting Started
+1. Clone the repo and open the project.
-1. Run `npm install` to install dependencies.
+2. Run `npm install` to install dependencies.
-2. Run `mv .env.example .env` and supply your Google Maps API key.
+3. Run `cp .env.example .env` and add your Google Maps Platform API key.

+### Development
+Run `npm run dev` to run the project using webpack-dev-server.

+### Build
-3. Run `npm run build` to generate `dist/index.html`.
+Run `npm run build` to compile and generate build files in `./dist`.

 ## Development Tools and Libraries
 * Webpack